bpocallaghan/generators/readme.md

 ```

 ### Option for all the commands
-`--force` This will override the existing file, if it exists.
+ - `--force` This will override the existing file, if it exists.
+ - `--test` This will also generate a test file.

 ### Option for all the commands, except `views` and `migration:pivot`
-`--plain` This will use the .plain stub of the command (generate an empty controller)
+ - `--plain` This will use the .plain stub of the command (generate an empty controller)

 ### Customization
 This is for all except the `migration` and `migration:pivot` commands